-This accelerated seminar for advanced learners focuses on universal themes throughout history.
-Students will examine and investigate historical writings' place in today's classrooms.
-Through study of literature across the ages, students will explore the cultural impact that each work and writer made in their time period and whether each work is able to stand the test of time and be considered classic literature.
+This accelerated seminar for advanced learners focuses on universal themes throughout literature.
+This seminar takes students on a millennial-long journey of literature to provide a survey of classic canonical texts through the ages.
+Through writings of the ancient Greeks, works from Shakespeare, poetry from the Romantic period and texts from the Victorian time period; students will explore the cultural impact that each work and writer made in their time period and why each work also stands the test of time to be considered "classic literature."
+Through the study of literature across the ages, students will explore the cultural impact that each work and writer has made in his/her time period and whether each work is able to stand the test of time and be considered classic literature.
 Close reading, critical thinking, essay writing, researching and speaking skills will be emphasized.